Noirland/NoirPVP/README.md

  (although the dock and release point can be overridden)
 ### Changelog:

+0.1.91:
+  - The plugin now stops jailed players from modifying their inventory

 0.1.9:
   - Trials now resume after server stops during a trial.